-In connection with the requirement that the registered entity provide "as if" disclosure of risks, characteristics, incentives and conflicts of interest, the staff continues to estimate that each of those registered 24 entities would incur an initial burden of 1,200 hours, or 28,800 hours in the aggregate, for developing the implementation framework.
+In connection with the requirement that the registered entity provide "as if" disclosure of risks, characteristics, incentives and conflicts of interest, the staff estimated that each of those registered 24 entities would incur an initial burden of 1,200 hours, or 28,800 hours in the aggregate, for developing the implementation framework.
 Each of those 24 registered entities further would incur an ongoing annual burden of 120 hours, or 2,880 hours in the aggregate, for re-evaluation and modification of the framework.
-The staff continues to estimate that this will result in an annual burden of 520 hours per entity, or 12,480 hours annually in the aggregate.11
+The staff estimated that this will result in an annual burden of 520 hours per entity, or 12,480 hours annually in the aggregate.

-The staff further has estimated that each of those 24 registered entities will incur an initial burden of 8,000 hours, or 192,000 hours in the aggregate, related to system development, programming and testing in connection with that requirement.
+The staff further estimated that each of those 24 registered entities will incur an initial burden of 8,000 hours, or 192,000 hours in the aggregate, related to system development, programming and testing in connection with that requirement.
 Each of those 24 entities also will incur an ongoing annual burden of 4,000 hours, or 96,000 hours in the aggregate, for system maintenance.
-The staff continues to estimate that this will result in an annual burden of 6,666.67 hours per entity, or 160,000 hours annually in the aggregate.12
+The staff estimated that this will result in an annual burden of 6,666.67 hours per entity, or 160,000 hours annually in the aggregate.